 Another important thing to consider is these undesirable genetic health variants only INCREASE THE RISK that an affected dog will have the disease.
 So, for instance, when Dr. Carlos Alvarez, our osteosarcoma researcher, spoke at the 2018 national specialty, he talked about dogs with some osteosarcoma variants being more than nine times more likely to contract osteosarcoma than dogs without them.
 However, some dogs, despite having those variants, will never develop osteosarcoma.
 The vast majority of disease variants, both in dogs and in people, only confer increased risk.
 We are all already familiar with this phenomenon in our breed with Factor VII deficiency, for instance, as many affected dogs don’t have bleeding problems during surgery, while others do.

 Below please find the link for the Health & Genetic Committee’s position statement on Factor VII.
 We will be working with the best available data from our researchers and the literature to create a series of these statements as new genetic tests become available.
-If you have any questions, we encourage you to get in touch with any member of the Health & Genetics Committee via the form below.
+If you have any questions, we encourage you to get in touch with any member of the Health & Genetics Committee.